versaorigin/cloudflare-turnstile/README.md

 This package provides a validator for Laravel to validate Cloudflare Turnstile responses.
 It is useful when you want to validate a reCAPTCHA response from a form.

+## Requirements

+- PHP 8.3 or higher
+- Laravel 11.0 or higher
+- Cloudflare Turnstile API key and secret

 ## Installation

 You can install the package via composer: